I grew up halfway between Disneyland and the beach with a book in one hand and a transistor radio in the other.

 RWWR was my third novel and the first to acquire a literary agent.
 In fact, my agent said my writing had a “poetic, almost lyrical rhythm” to it.
 It also garnered my first publishing contract and remains my bestseller.

 After my uncle said, “Welcome to the family; now that you know you’re a Holmes, you’re going to want to pay attention to music” I began pondering what my agent meant by saying that my writing had a “poetic, almost lyrical rhythm” to it.

 Music had always been my first love.
 Should I be pursuing music in some way?
 Poetry?
 I’d heard that my grandmother had written poetry so I started with that.
 But my grandfather, uncles, cousins, nephews, etc., were all musicians.
-So after writing Real Women Sing the Blues where Robin longs to ditch her corporate life for singing the Blues, I decided it was time to pursue music for real, instead of just through fiction.
+So after writing Real Women Go Hawaiian where Robin longs to ditch her corporate life for singing the Blues in Hawaii, I decided it was time to pursue music for real, instead of just through fiction.

 I earned a certificate in Songwriting and Music Production from Berklee College of Music through Coursera, joined Nashville Songwriters Association International (NSAI), and was certified as an NSAI songwriter.
 I’ve recently become a member of TAXI and am working on music for submission in the Film/TV world.

 I may not be writing fiction as much as before, but my stories and travel inspire my music.
 On my last cruise to Mexico, as we were cruising into Banderas Bay in Puerto Vallarta, I woke up before sunrise and began penning the lyrics to Palm Fever, now available on Spotify, Apple Music, iTunes, and other digital sites.